 Living expenses

-Before moving abroad, consider housing, utilities, food, transport, and entertainment costs.
-Countries like Mexico, Portugal, and Costa Rica offer affordable living, with housing and food cheaper than in the U.S. Public transportation and utility costs are also lower in many European and Latin American destinations.
-When planning your move, it’s important to factor in visa requirements, such as proof of income or savings.
+Before moving abroad, consider the costs of housing, utilities, food, transport, and entertainment.
+Countries like Mexico, Portugal, and Costa Rica offer cheaper living, with lower costs for housing, food, and transportation.
+Don’t forget to check visa requirements, like proof of income or savings.

 Easy travel